supranodes/-supranodes-latency-tester-windows/README.md

-# SUPRA NODE LATENCY TESTER
+# SUPRA NODE LATENCY TESTER (Windows version)

 >To test the latency of a node, a simple ping is not accurate.
 >
 >This tester is sending web3 requests to the node to test the latency.

+# WINDOWS .EXE VERSION:
+download these 2 files

 you need python - pip - web3